Discrete complex analysis on isoradial graphs: Convergence theorems

 \section{Convergence theorems}

-\subsection{Precompactness in the $\bf C^1$--topology}
+\subsection{Precompactness in the \mbox{$\bm{C^1}$-topology}.}

-In the continuous setup, each uniformly bounded family of harmonic functions (defined in some common domain $\O$) is precompact in the $C^{\iy}$--topology.
+In the continuous setup, each uniformly bounded family of harmonic functions (defined in some common domain $\O$) is precompact in the \mbox{$C^{\iy}$-topology}.
 Using Corollary~\ref{CorLipHarm} and Proposition~\ref{PropLipHol}, it is easy to prove the analogue of this statement for discrete harmonic functions.

-Let $H^\mesh:\O^\mesh_\G\to\R$ be defined in $\O^\mesh_\G\ss\G^\mesh$.
-Then, as usual, $H^{\mesh}$ can be thought of as defined in $\O^{\mesh}\ss\C$ by some standard continuation (say, linear on edges and harmonic inside faces).
+Below we widely use the following convention.
+Let a function $H^\mesh$ be defined in a discrete domain $\O^\mesh_\G\ss\G^\mesh$.
+Then, $H^{\mesh}$ can be thought of as defined in its polygonal representation $\O^{\mesh}\ss\C$ by some standard continuation procedure, say, linear on edges and harmonic inside faces.
+Note that this continuation is bounded in $\O^\mesh$, if $H^\mesh$ is bounded on $\O^\mesh_\G$, and Lipschitz in $\O^\mesh$, if $H^\mesh$ is Lipschitz on $\O^\mesh$(with the same constants).